 To pay for a parking citation, you may search by Citation number or Notice number.
 Your citation number is located on the original ticket or on the Notice of Parking Citation.
 To search by Citation number, you will need both Citation number and time of violation.
-If you have a handwritten citation with 7 digits, please proceed the citation number with 00.
+If you have a handwritten citation with 7 digits, please precede the citation number with 00.
 To search by Notice Number, you will need the Notice number (located on Notice of Parking Citation) and the 5-digit Zip Code.

 LATE PAYMENT INFORMATION:

 A payment received in our office after the due date will cause a late penalty to be added.
 Postmarks WILL NOT be honored.
 Failure to clear a citation by payment may result in a hold on your vehicle registration with the Department of Motor Vehicles and will incur a penalty in addition to the above amount.
 Furthermore, the registered owner may be subject to a civil judgment as well as intercept of your State Income Tax.

 What if I do not have my citation number?

 If you do not have your citation number, call the City of Long Beach Parking Citations at (562)570-6822.
 Have your license plate number or the Registered Owner’s name available.

 The processing fee is $1.59 per citation, charged by the 3rd party vendor.
 The City of Long Beach does not receive this money.

 How long does it take for my payment to reflect in your system?

 The citation is updated with your payment as soon as you successfully complete your transaction (The receipt page contains the transaction number).
 If you believe the payment did not complete successfully, DO NOT ATTEMPT THE SAME PAYMENT.
 This is to ensure you do not submit a duplicate payment.
 Contact Customer Service at (562)570-6822 for assistance.

 Common Reasons that DO NOT Support Dismissing Citation: